 About half of the parking spaces on a controlled street remain public parking, and guests can always park in those spaces.
 In addition, each resident permit holder is entitled to 12 free guest permits per year.
 Guest permits allow the permit holder to park for 24 hours in the “No Parking – R Permit Exempt” spaces.
-Additional guest permits can be purchased for $5 each through the online portal (link to website address coming soon).
+Additional guest permits can be purchased for $5 each through the online portal found by clicking HERE.

 What if I own a business in the residential permit parking area?